 When should a floor be rebuilt?

 Reconstruction is the most drastic case in renewing a floor.
-This should be carried out when restoration, repair and maintenance are useless, that is, when they represent a pointless investment.
+This should be carried out when restoration of concrete floor, repair and maintenance are useless, that is, when they represent a pointless investment.

 A floor must be rebuilt when flaws and structural defects are insurmountable, due to design deficiencies and / or errors in the construction of the building.